Teaching sustainable traditions for 28 years

 On entering the Fair the first thing we see is the people who raise sheep along with the fleece they have harvested this year, beautiful colored and white fleece from various breeds.
 Step inside the door and it is hard to decide which direction to head.
 Bright colors to the right, spinners to the left, and straight back a dye workshop.
 Upstairs might contain exhibits of types of weavings along with primitive twig shapes.
 There might be displays of exchanges, which happen during the year.
 This year, for instance, people are working on bags with yarn they have received from a partner participant.

 I produced the Fair for 10 years, and Laura Doyle took over from there.
 She first came to the fair as a basket weaver with her friend Asia.
 They set up a charming booth with flowers and twigs and by the end of the event both of them were spinning and knitting.
 Now Laura has added weaving and felting to her skills, and Asia is a dyer.
+The Fiber Fairs has evolved, once again, and now has a core group of dedicated volunteers carrying on the tradition of bringing the love of all things fiber to the community.

 That’s what you get from the Fiber Fair: an exposure to more skills than you know about when you first encountered the fair, along with friends to share them with.